Missing Data in Discrete Time State-Space Modeling of Ecological Momentary Assessment Data: A Monte-Carlo Study of Imputation Methods: Discussion

 \section{Discussion}

-Overall, we offer the following recommendations for handling missing EMA data in discrete time continuous measure state-space models.
-The Kalman filter is a good choice for missing data imputation: the approach resulted in the smallest parameter bias no matter the underlying missing data mechanism.
+Overall, we offer the following recommendations for handling missing EMA data in idiographic discrete time continuous measure state-space models.
+The Kalman filter is a good choice for missing data imputation for MCAR, MAR, or TMAR: the approach resulted in the smallest parameter bias in these conditions.
+Furthermore, with a large autoregressive effect, the Kalman filter is also recommended for MNAR and ATMAR missingness.
 With the default settings, multiple imputation methods (i.e., MICE-def and MICE-t) struggle to recover the autoregressive and cross-lagged effects, with bias in parameter recovery particularly high in MNAR and ATMAR settings.
-Finally, If the missingness is MCAR, MAR, or TMAR as opposed to ATMAR or MNAR, there will be less issues with parameter estimation; though if handled with the Kalman filter, there is little difference between these conditions.
+Finally, If the missingness is MCAR, MAR, or TMAR as opposed to ATMAR or MNAR, there will be less issues with parameter estimation.

 First, it was expected that the bias would be greater for the parameters associated with missingness than the parameters associated with complete data and for stronger true parameters.
 These former parameters are more impacted by missing observations whereas the latter parameters rely on complete, unaltered information.
 Thus, we expect to see more bias in these conditions.
 Second, it also makes sense that as the strength of the parameters increases, the bias increases.
-However, particularly for the estimates of the autoregressive and cross lagged parameters, larger magnitude effects led to improved performance of the Kalman filtering approach.
+However, particularly for the estimates of the autoregressive and cross-lagged parameters, larger magnitude effects led to improved performance of the Kalman filtering approach.
 Third, it is expected that increased missingness results in increased bias.
 In these conditions, there are simply fewer of the true values, allowing for more opportunities for biased estimates.